 Airborne contaminants can present a risk to public health and the environment.
 Thus, identifying and quantifying these contaminants is essential to a nonradiological monitoring program.
 SCDHEC regulates nonradioactive air pollutant emissions from SRS sources.
-The regulations list pollutants, compliance limits, and methods that demonstrate compliance.
+The regulations list pollutants, compliance limits, and the analytical methods or test procedures approved for use to demonstrate compliance.

 SRS uses nonradioactive volatile chemicals (for example, gasoline, toluene), fuels, and combustion products that can adversely affect the environment if released into the air in sufficient quantities.
 However, the Site uses most of these materials in very small quantities, and the environmental impact from their potential release is negligible.
-Because of the nature and quantity of potential air emissions, SRS is not required to sample or monitor the ambient air for chemical pollutants.
+Because of the nature and quantity of potential air emissions, regulators do not require SRS to sample or monitor the ambient air for chemical pollutants.
 Following SCDHEC requirements, SRS uses process data to calculate emissions.

 Many of the applicable regulatory standards are source-dependent (that is, applicable to certain types of industries, processes, or equipment).
-The SCDHEC-issued Title V operating permit provides the sourcespecific limits for facility operation, source sampling, testing, monitoring, and reporting frequency.
+The SCDHEC-issued Title V operating permit provides the sourcespecific limits for operating facilities, source sampling, testing, monitoring, and reporting frequency.
 SRS demonstrates it is complying with these regulations by performing air dispersion modeling and submitting to SCDHEC an emissions inventory of air pollutant emissions.
-SRS uses SCDHEC- and EPA-approved calculations that include source-operating parameters-such as hours of operation, process throughput, and EPA-approved emission factors-to determine facility source emissions.
+SRS uses SCDHEC- and EPA-approved calculations that include source-operating parameters-such as operating hours, process throughput, and EPA-approved emission factors-to determine facility source emissions.
 SRS then compares the total actual annual emissions for each source to the emission limits contained in applicable permits.
 Chapter 3, Compliance Summary, Section 3.3.6.4, Air Emissions Inventory, discusses emissions reporting.